CheetahRobotics/Team10182/ComputerVision/ORBApp/README.md

-This app uses the ORB Feature Detection Algorithm from Open CV.
+This android app uses the ORB Feature Detection Algorithm from Open CV.

+When you first run it, it will prompt you to download opencv from Google Play.
+This is painless and necessary.

 To start, point the camera at an object you'd like to track.
 Then hit 'Train'.
 The object should be on a solid background so that no extraneous feature points are detected.